Anaconda Copper: 1950s

 During the post-war years, demand and prices for copper dropped.
 At the same time mining costs had risen precipitously.
 As a result, copper production from Butte's underground vein mines dropped to only 45,000 mt annually.
 Anaconda tasked its engineers with devising new techniques to keep mining profitable.
 The answer was called the "Greater Butte Project" (GBP).
 The project would exploit lower-grade underground reserves by the block-caving method.
-Anaconda sank a new shaft, the Kelly, and the mine began producing in 1948.
+Anaconda sank a new shaft, the Kelley, and the mine began producing in 1948.
 The new method was successful, although short-lived.
-They also began stripping ground for what was to become the Berkeley pit.
+They also began stripping ground for what was to become the Berkeley Pit.

 In 1956 Anaconda netted the largest annual income in its history: $111.5 million.
 After that year, ore grades continued their decline, mining costs were rising each year, and profits were diminishing.
 To survive, the company switched to open-pit mining, a very area-consuming method.
 The Berkeley Pit kept expanding and ate away at the older parts of Butte.